Creeper19472/cfms_on_websocket/README.md

 # CFMS On Websocket

-CFMS (Classified File Management System), is a complete solution for managing confidential documents.
+CFMS (Confidential File Management System), is a complete solution for managing confidential documents.
 This is the repository used to implement server functionality.